cristinanegrean/cristinanegrean.github.io/_posts/2022-11-21-use-podman-to-build-docker-images-in-gitlab-cicd.markdown

 ## Conclusion

 As a result, getting rid of <em>dind</em>:
-* facilitates upgrading Kubernetes version on tooling cluster to a version where Docker is not default runtime.
+* facilitates upgrading Kubernetes version on tooling cluster to a version where Docker is not default runtime, by making sure no privileged <em>pods</em> execute <em>Docker commands</em>.
 * improves Kubernetes cluster <em>security</em>, since dropping <em>privileged</em> mode for containers on tooling cluster worker nodes.
 * facilitates Kubernetes application security, on <em>podman run</em> usage, as containers in <em>Podman</em> do not have root access by default.